core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ### Client Processing of Deterministic Request {#sssec-use-deterministic-requests-client-req}

-In order to build a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see Section 9 of {{I-D.ietf-core-oscore-groupcomm}}), with the following alterations.
+In order to build a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), with the following alterations.

 1. When preparing the OSCORE option, the AAD and the AEAD nonce: